Uses for Cork

-A natural product like cork, warms and enriches any interior.
-It can be used on the floor, on the walls or on the ceiling, and now comes in a wide range of colors, from its familiar honey tones to green, red, chocolate or nearly black.
+A natural product, cork warms and enriches any interior.
+It can be used on the floor, walls or on the ceiling, and is now available in a wide range of colors, from its familiar honey tones to green, red, chocolate, or nearly black.
 Cork, of the natural wood family, can be stained or painted to compliment any décor.

 Cork always blends in well with other decorations and with any sort of furniture.
 Rightly valued for its visual appeal, its functional side is also very attractive.
 In addition to giving thermal and sound insulation, it only needs minimal maintenance.